hege0110/academic-kickstart/content/post/software-quickstart-papers.md

 ## Unix Time-Sharing System
 https://people.eecs.berkeley.edu/~brewer/cs262/unix.pdf
 Understanding UNIX is to understand computers.
-Most computers are unix based, practically all servers are.
+Most computers are unix based, and practically all servers are.
 This is moderately technical, but almost completely abstracts away the complexity of the actual CPU underneath it.

 ## World Wide Web
-There are lot of lessons to learn within computers, but to fast forward to DNS (Domain Name Service) would help clarify the enigma that is the world wide web. http://www.dtic.mil/dtic/tr/fulltext/u2/a203901.pdf Assuming you have two computers that can talk to one another on the same network, how does that scale to every computer in the globe?
+Within computers, there are lot of lessons to learn, but to fast forward to DNS (Domain Name Service) would help clarify the enigma that is the world wide web. http://www.dtic.mil/dtic/tr/fulltext/u2/a203901.pdf Assuming you have two computers that can talk to one another on the same network, how does that scale to every computer in the globe?